ghtorrent/ghtorrent.org/downloads.md

 ### What am I downloading?

 * The MySQL dump is a full, up to date database dump.
 You can safely use it for querying the latest available data.
-* The MongoDB dumps are provided mostly for reference and backup purposes, as they may contain duplicates.
+* The MongoDB dumps are incremental.
+They are provided mostly for reference and backup purposes, as they may contain duplicates.
 The reasons for this are the following:
   * When refreshing project data, old records are deleted and new are added.
 This cannot be reflected in the dumps (it is not practical to regenerate all dumps every time).
   * The dumps have already been restored once, hence the dump dates do not represent the actual data generation dates.